mvexel/improving-openstreetmap-with-josm/README.md

-# improving-openstreetmap-with-josm
+# Workshop 'Improving OpenStreetMap With JOSM'

-Workshop 'Improving OpenStreetMap With JOSM'
+All the good stuff is on the [Wiki](wiki/)